kleelab/kleelab.github.io/_posts/2021-09-01- A new member.md

 ---

   Congratulations Da Yeon!
-She will be admitted to DGIST, NDL as a graduate student, 2022.
+She will be admitted to DGIST, the NDL as a graduate student, 2022.